 In 2014, we also conducted research into understanding the role of culture and heritage (PDF, 1.33MB).
 This research conducted amongst holiday-makers from Germany, France and the USA showed visitors sought opportunites to relax and destinations offering lots to see and do.
 Other elements considered important in the holiday mix were famous places (buildings and attractions) and expectiations of a friendly welcome from the locals.
 Along with the specfic culture and heritage attractions visitors were also seeking to connect and interact with culture and heritage, specifically:

-During 2015 VisitBritain explored how best to leverage British Culture in Brazil, China and Italy.
+During 2015, VisitBritain explored how best to leverage British Culture in Brazil, China and Italy.
 Supporting previous research Britain’s built culture ranks highly with opportunities to turn up communications around ‘living the feeling’.
 In this report we have suggested 10 top tips for marketing in these markets: